 In addition, youth must:

-- be either a Canadian citizen, a permanent resident (those studying in Canada on a student visa are not eligible), a convention refugee student, or a protected person;
+- be either a Canadian citizen or a permanent resident (those studying in Canada on a student visa are not eligible);

 - have their permanent residence outside Quebec;